 The big vision of Rewilding Britain is to see at least one million hectares of land rewilded over the next 100 years.
 To put this into context, the total area of land in Britain (England, Scotland and Wales) is around 23 million hectares, so this one million hectare figure represents around 5% of the entire country.

-In the shorter term, Rewilding Britain want to restore natural woodland and nature friendly habitats that include farmland, forestry and fishing across 30% of Britain’s land and seas by 2030.
+In the shorter term, Rewilding Britain want to restore natural woodland and nature friendly habitats that include farmland, forestry and sustainable fishing across 30% of Britain’s land and seas by 2030.
 The land area currently covered by woodland in the UK is just 13%.

 As I explain in this blog on natural regeneration, they argue that we should adopt a natural regeneration approach first and only resort to tree planting where necessary.